 In February 1972, while based in Hungary for the movie ‘Bluebeard’, Richard Burton decided to finance a hugely extravagant, booze-fuelled 40th birthday bash for his wife Elizabeth Taylor at the Duna Inter-Continental Hotel, Budapest.
-Some of the eighty guests, whose number included David and Hjördis, were flown in on a specially chartered plane.
 Elizabeth was clued up enough to try to dis-invite the young female cast members of ‘Bluebeard’.
+Some of the eighty other guests, whose number included David and Hjördis, were flown in on a specially chartered plane.
 The party continued over two nights of fine-dining and dancing, with the guests instructed on what to wear, and even told to bring sunglasses for their massive half-time hangovers.
 Richard Burton stuck to mineral water throughout, but fell off the wagon in the following weeks and also proved his wife’s suspicions about the ‘Bluebeard’ girls to have been premature but correct.

 Princess Grace arrived at the party with her lady-in-waiting but without Rainier, who according to author Fiona Ross took the opportunity to meet up with old girlfriends in Monte Carlo.

 At Elizabeth Taylor’s insistence, Grace was installed in a specially redecorated hotel suite filled with borrowed antiques.
-Grace let her hair down, sank beers with Richard Burton’s Welsh brothers, did the conga, and reportedly invited one of the male party guests for some… umm… valuation.
+Grace let her hair down, sank beers with Richard Burton’s Welsh brothers, did the conga, and was later rumoured to have invited one of the male party guests for some… umm… valuation.

 The whole event was as messed up as anything Hjördis left behind at home, but on a grander scale.
 Unusually, although there are many press photos of the party in full swing, none seem to feature the Nivens.